mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It requires vast amounts of training and hundreds of skydiving and BASE jumps before the first flight.

 There have been some attempts at creating a governing body and official aerobatics competitions, but the general situation is that wingsuit flying doesn't meet the safety criteria for official skydiving and it is (almost) always performed as an illegal activity.
+The legal status of an airborne pilot is not very clear.

 It is an outrageously dangerous activity, especially in its most extreme form, the so-called proximity flying, and when performed with a BASE jump start.
 There probably just a few hundreds experienced pilots in the world.